Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Observability with set-valued output uncertainty

 \subsection{Degree of Observability}

-We can now define a inverse map from space of output tubes to a space of feasible initial state vectors, i.e., $\Gamma^{-1}:Y\rightarrow \mathcal{X}$.
-If such an inverse set map exists such that for every $Y_{x}$ there exists an initial condition $x$, then conditions for finite horizon observability have been met.
-It is important to note here that $\Gamma^{-1}$ represents the estimator map as it takes measurement sequence space to the state vector.
+Now, consider an inverse map from the space of output tubes to the space of feasible state vectors, that is, $\Gamma^{-1}:Y\rightarrow \mathcal{X}$, where $Y$ represents the space of tubes and $\mathcal{X}$ the space of feasible states.
+If such an inverse map exists, that is, when for every tube $Y_{\bm x}$ there exists a unique initial condition $\bm x$, then conditions for finite horizon observability have been met.
+It is important to note here that $\Gamma^{-1}$ represents the estimation map as it takes the measurement sequence to a state vector.
+The degree of observability using a regularity metric can now be defined using this inverse map~\cite{Dontchev94Inverse,Frankowska2010,Dontchev05}.